Xiyuan-Quantitative-Technology/SST-Result/README.md

-# multitask-
-multitask approach to learn molecular quantum chemical properties How to run:
+# multitask approach to learn molecular quantum chemical properties

+Before running the code，You have to install some python packages.
+They include but are not limited to deepchem, pytorch, numpy, pandas, and matplotlib.

+How to run:
 Download data from the following link.
-And You can respectively run DNN_1L_SST_regress.py, DNN_1L_SST_regress.py, DNN_1L_SST_regress.py, XGBOOST_SST_regress.py, and GCN_SST_regress.py.
+And You can respectively run DNN_1L_SST_regress.py, DNN_1L_SST_regress.py, DNN_1L_SST_regress.py, XGBOOST_SST_regress.py, and GCN_SST_regress.py.Then you will get the result figure.

-gcn_data:
+gcn_data(This dataset is for GCN_SST_regress):
 gcn_data_link：https://pan.baidu.com/s/1Gxs9XEpep6EuKOJORFzkXg
 password：ws75

-dnn & xgboost data:
+dnn & xgboost data(This dataset is for DNN_1L_SST_regress.py, DNN_1L_SST_regress.py, DNN_1L_SST_regress.py, and XGBOOST_SST_regress.py):
 dnn&xgboost data link：https://pan.baidu.com/s/1mKYu-gUJd9PgWnjfK8UgOg
 password：182r